chethloh/PRC2_singlecelldata/README.md

 BiocManager::install("scater")

-Once the packages and their dependencies are loaded, simply run the iSEE function according to the script provided here
+Once the packages and their dependencies are loaded, simply run the iSEE function according to the script provided here (iSEErunningscript.R) to visualize the single cell data.